 Action-packed, adrenalin-pumping white-water adventures or gentler, carefree river paddling in the wilderness.
-Whatever your preference, kayaking with MUMC caters for a wide range of canoeing/kayaking destinations and experience levels.
+Whatever your preference, kayaking with MUMC caters to a wide range of kayaking destinations and experience levels.
 Our trips provide great opportunities to experience great thrills and spills into some extreme white-water rapids, while journeying through magnificent and scenic wilderness areas.
+For more information, and prior to joining a kayaking trip, please read the whitewater kayaking participant guidelines.
+To find out more about leading kayaking trips with MUMC, refer to the current leader guidelines (draft) or contact the paddling officer to enquire about the leader framework and training pathways.

 How do I find out what is going on?